-In September 2020, Kaken received regulatory approval in Japan to manufacture and market sofpironium bromide gel, 5% under the brand name ECCLOCK® for the treatment of primary axillary (underarm) hyperhidrosis.
-This regulatory approval was based on the results of Kaken's Japanese pivotal Phase 3 registration study of sofpironium bromide gel, 5% in 281 patients with primary axillary hyperhidrosis, in which all primary and secondary efficacy endpoints demonstrated statistically significant differences between sofpironium bromide gel and vehicle.
+In September 2020, Kaken received regulatory approval in Japan to manufacture and market sofpironium bromide gel, 5% under the brand name ECCLOCK® for the oncedaily treatment of primary axillary hyperhidrosis.
+Japan is the first country to approve sofpironium bromide, which also marks the first approval of a topical presentation product for the treatment of primary axillary hyperhidrosis in Japan.
+This approval was based on the results of Kaken's Japanese pivotal Phase 3 registration study of sofpironium bromide gel, 5% in 281 patients with primary axillary hyperhidrosis, in which all primary and secondary efficacy endpoints demonstrated statistically significant differences (p<0.05) between sofpironium bromide gel and vehicle.
 In addition, sofpironium bromide gel, 5% was observed to be safe and generally well tolerated in this study, as well as in the accompanying 52-week long-term safety extension study with 185 patients in Japan.
-Under the Kaken Agreement, we are entitled to receive commercial milestone payments, as well as tiered royalties based on a percentage of net sales of sofpironium bromide in Japan.